Suburbia (film): Plot

 During a T.S.O.L. concert, the T.R. gang get into a fight defending Skinner.
-The men with whom they were fighting enter the concert and stab a security guard, framing the T.R. kids for the crime by using the knife to hang a flier with "T.R." written in blood.
+The men (Possibly Citizens Against Crime members) with whom they were fighting enter the concert and stab a security guard, framing the T.R. kids for the crime by using the knife to hang a flier with "T.R." written in blood.
 Jim and Bob next witness the T.R. crew vandalizing a convenience store.
 At a Citizens Against Crime meeting, they accuse Bill and the rest of the police of not doing enough to curb the teenagers' criminal behavior, declaring their willingness to take the law into their own hands.
 Bill goes to T.R.
 House and implores the teens to stay out of trouble.
 That night, Jim and Bob invade the house and threaten the teens, assaulting Sheila in the process.
 The next morning, the kids find that Sheila has killed herself by overdosing on Keef's drugs.
 Not knowing what to do, they bring her body back to her parents.
 When the T.R. kids come to the funeral, Sheila's father insists that they leave.
 Joe reveals his knowledge of Sheila's abuse, and a fight breaks out, hospitalizing Sheila's father.

 At a Vandals concert that night, Bill shows up and warns the T.R. kids to clear out of T.R. house immediately, before their actions bring the Citizens Against Crime down on their heads, but they decide to stay.
 Learning of the violence at the funeral, Jim and Bob show up at the house and are attacked by the teens, who drive them off.
 They bring their car back around for another pass, accidentally running over and killing Ethan.
 Bill arrives, but is too late to prevent the tragedy.
+It is likely that Jim and Bob were either arrested or charged.